We will help you opening and running your business in the USA

 There is one more type of doing business in the United States, namely sole proprietorship.
 It is the simplest form of doing business in America.
 It is controlled by a single person and does not form a legal entity.
 The physical person who does business as a sole proprietor is personally responsible for all business losses.

 1. A partnership is an association of two or more persons running their business jointly for profit.
 The partnership does not have to pay federal taxes.
 Instead, partners pay their taxes on the distributed profit.
-On the other hand, partners hold unlimited joint liability for the partnership’s losses.
+On the other hand, partners bear unlimited joint liability for the partnership’s losses.
 Another essential feature of the partnership is that it does not require registration or any other formalities.
 A simple, informal arrangement is usually enough to form it.
-Moreover, some business relationships can be recognized as “partnerships” in court even if the person(s) having them did not formally set up a partnership.
+Moreover, some business relationships can be recognized as “partnerships” in court even if their “partners” did not intend to establish them.

 In limited partnerships, there are also limited partners besides general partners.
 Limited partners don’t run the business, and their liability is only within their contribution to the partnership.